Ryan takes part in a contest

-At eight o’clock sharp, the door of the house opened and a big man wearing a black hood approached the crowd.
-In his hand, he had a paper and he read the acquirements: women? on the left; men on the right.
+At eight o’clock sharp, the house's door opened, and a big man wearing a black hood approached the crowd.
+He had a paper in his hand, and he read the acquirements: women? on the left; men on the right.
 Under 5 feet 74? to the left; above to the right.
-Without tattoo? on the left; with on the right.
+Without tattoo?
+On the left; with on the right.

 Ryan found himself with three others in one group, the majority in the other.

 The man then dismissed the group saying only four of them would qualify for the contest.
 Without much ado, he shoved Ryan and the other three men inside the house and closed the door.

 “Welcome, gents,” he smiled.
 “You are about to take part in a fun activity.
 May the best man win?”
 Before anyone could utter a word or ask a question, he disappeared.

 Ryan looked around.
 It was a dark room, without any windows, one light hanging in the middle.
 There were bottles of wine and glasses on a side table.
 The rest of the room was empty.
 The other three were as uneasy as he was.
 The four of them just stood there, looking at each other.